Vet-ProVieh/i18n-element/README.md

 # \<i18n-element\>

-An Element-Extension to translate its content.
-You&#39;ll need a descriptive JSON-File to use it.
+An Element-Extension to translate it's content.
+It is written with Vanilla-JS and HTML5-Standards.
+It recognizes the language of the browser and searching up your translation-keys in a dictonary.
+You can provide your JSON-Dictonary on your own.

 <!--
   The next comment block is used by webcomponents.org to enable inline demo.